prakharmrsl/easypcceo.github.io/pages/game-hosts/squad/squad.md

 * Invasion
 * Territory Control
 * Shooting Range (Single player sandbox for training and practice)

+## How Much Does it Cost to Rent a Game Server?

+Renting a game server can range anywhere from $10 per month to $150 per month, depending on the size of your server, the game you're playing, and you're hosting company.

+Keep in mind, you get what you pay for.
+More players and larger maps usually means higher prices, and since Squad is such a large scale multiplayer game, Squad server hosting is usually on the expensive side.

 ## How to Host Your Squad Server (Free)